ys9/Singular-Software-for-Mice-Tracking/README.md

  - pyside2-uic.exe for compiling *.ui files
  - Opencv2 for camera interfacing

- In the current state of the software, it shows the camera input in a preview window on the main window of the software.
+ In the current state of the software, it shows 1 to 4 camera inputs in a preview window on the main window of the software.
- Pressing "Record" records 10 seconds of video input from the camera and saves it to the folder that the executable is being run in.
+ Pressing "Record" tracks a moving object from the camera and saves it to the folder that the executable is being run in.